Community Education Positions

 Lakeville Area Community Education provides safe, high-quality summer care programs for children pre-K through 8th grade.
 Wonder Zone, Summer Adventures and The DEN offer care and enrichment opportunities throughout the summer.

-- Summer Adventures Special Education Paraprofessional JobID 5259
+- Kid Zone Special Education Paraprofessional JobID 5648

 - Position Type: